richardschoen/iforgit/gitmerge-srctogit.md

 ## The short answer
 Edit your source member from the source file with SEU, RDI or VS Code and make at least one change or correction to the source member to get it in the state you want.
 Then re-commit the source to git via ```SRCTOGIT``` with ```*COMMITSYNC```.

-Running ```SRCTOGIT/*COMMITSYNC``` will commit the source member updates locally in the IBM i source file, into the local IFS git repository and then will pull and push the local IFS source copy to merge remote changes with our repository.
+Running ```SRCTOGIT/*COMMITSYNC``` will commit the source member updates locally in the IBM i source file, commit the source member into the local IFS git repository and then will pull and push the local IFS source copy to merge remote changes with our repository.
 This hopefully should result in a successful commit.

 ## The longer version

 ## Example of a merge conflict.
-Let's just say that ran the ```SRCTOGIT``` command from PDM, RDI or VS Code with the ```*COMMITSYNC``` option and got something like the following error in your job log or terminal session (DSPJOBLOG command on 5250):
+Let's just say that you ran PDM option GE to run the ```SRCTOGIT``` command from PDM, RDI or VS Code with the ```*COMMITSYNC``` option and got something like the following error in your job log or terminal session (DSPJOBLOG command on 5250):
 ```
 ------------------------------.
 Begin Stdout Git.